Management Information Systems BS

 - Professionals in this industry are excellent communicators.
 They are detail – and big picture – oriented.

-Selected Employer Hiring PartnersIntuit, Booz Allen Hamilton, Citigroup, Excellus Blue Cross-Blue Shield, General Electric, Google Corporation, JPMorgan Chase, M&T Bank, Microsoft Corporation, Paychex, SAP, Toyota Motor Company, Wegmans Food Markets, Xerox Corporation, USAA, Ernst & Young, Precision Castparts Corp, Liberty Mutual
+Selected Employer Hiring PartnersIntuit, Booz Allen Hamilton, Citigroup, Excellus Blue Cross-Blue Shield, General Electric, Google Corporation, JPMorgan Chase, M&T Bank, Microsoft Corporation, Paychex, SAP, Toyota Motor Company, Wegmans Food Markets, Xerox Corporation, USAA, Ernst & Young, Precision Castparts Corp, Liberty Mutual, Fannie Mae, Southwest Airlines

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Call our office and ask to speak with Julian Huenerfauth, the career services coordinator who works with the Management Information Systems program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Management Information Systems program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.